 Before you start canvassing the website, though, you might want to join the newsletter using the form on the sidebar to your right.
 There’s a lot of exclusive and helpful content that finds its way to the newsletter and you don’t want to miss out.

 While you’re at it, why not subscribe to the blog by RSS or by email so you can get the latest and (potentially) greatest content delivered right to you?
 That way you can get future content without having to remember to come back.

-Given that you’re an Inc. reader, I think you might find these pieces useful:
+Given that you like what Jonathan writes about, I think you might find these pieces useful:

 Businesses grow in predictable stages.
 This piece addresses those stages.

 We often hear that business is a marathon and not a sprint.
 That quip has more to it than a lot of people think.

 The path of creatives, entrepreneurs, and business owners is littered with failures.
 To be successful, you have to get used to accruing some of your own along the way.
 These tributes to failure may give some perspective and inspiration.

 If none of these suit your fancy – or if you just want to read more and get a coherent view of what goes on here – check out the New Here? page.

 I’m glad you came and I hope you find your visit worthwhile.
 Thanks!